Trekking in Sapa

 Notre Dame Cathedral

 The town of Sapa is centered around the wonderful, small stone cathedral: Notre Dame.
 It is nicknamed the Notre Dame Cathedral, as it was built here during French Colonial times.
-It’s worth passing and taking a photo or two while wandering around the town.
+It’s worth pausing and taking a photo or two while wandering around the town.

 Best Time to Travel to Sapa